Williams Lake Community Profile

 Retail

-There are many retail stores of all varieties in Williams Lake, including Freshco, Save On Foods, Sears Catalogue Office, Staples, Canadian Tire, Wal-Mart and many family owned businesses.
+There are many retail stores of all varieties in Williams Lake, including Freshco, Save On Foods, Sears Catalogue Office, Staples,

 There are many good quality restaurants and fast food outlets represented in the city.